martenframework/marten/docs/versioned_docs/version-0.1/templates/introduction.md

 ## Rendering a template

-You won't usually need to interact with the "low-level" API of the Marten template engine in order to render templates: most of the time you will render templates as part of [handlers](../handlers-and-http), which means that you will likely end up using the [`#render`](../handlers-and-http/introduction#render) shortcut, or [generic handlers](../handlers-and-http/generic-handlers) that automatically render templates for you.
+You won't usually need to interact with the "low-level" API of the Marten template engine in order to render templates: most of the time you will render templates as part of [handlers](../handlers-and-http), which means that you will likely end up using the [`#render`](../handlers-and-http/introduction#render) shortcut or [generic handlers](../handlers-and-http/generic-handlers) that automatically render templates for you.

 That being said, it is also possible to render any [`Template`](pathname:///api/Marten/Template/Template.html) object that you loaded by leveraging the [`#render`](pathname:///api/Marten/Template/Template.html#render(context%3AHash|NamedTuple)%3AString-instance-method) method.
 This method can be used either with a Marten context object, a hash, or a named tuple: